kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 I ended up going with `shell-command` and `osascript` because I couldn't get past permissions issues between Emacs and Reminders when using `do-applescript` - I spent a lot of time troubleshooting this before finally giving up 😞

-With this milestone reached, I knew there was just one step remaining: get Emacs to process the shopping list items.
+With this milestone reached, there was just one step remaining: process the shopping list items, using the power of Emacs 🙌

 With a deal great more iterations and head-scratching, I managed to make a script that:
 1. Parses an Org buffer into an AST
 2. Gets all the list items from the AST
-3. Pushes the content of the list items into a list
+3. Gets the content of the list items and pushes it into a list
 4. For each item in the list of content, calls AppleScript to add it to the Apple Reminders "Shopping" list.

-> Sidebar: I'm still trying to figure out how I get a good reference for Emacs / library API's.
-I know I can look things up in Emacs, but if I don't know what to look up, then I have to go online and search around, and if I'm already online, then I don't want to go back to Emacs to complete my reference lookup - a catch-22.
-This [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) is quite helpful and perhaps an exception to this complaint, but I still wish it were better organized and more detailed.
-[I'm used to things like this](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/aop/framework/autoproxy/target/AbstractBeanFactoryBasedTargetSourceCreator.html), where even if the subject is ridiculous, it's easy to figure out what I can do with it (if not always why).
+> Sidebar: The hardest part in my Emacs learning has been finding a good reference flow for Emacs / library API's.
+I know I can look things up in Emacs with C-h, but if I don't *know* what to look up, then I end up online and searching around aimlessly.
+This [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) is quite helpful, but I wish I knew how to find it in Emacs and I still wish it were better organized and more detailed.
+[I'm used to things like this](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/aop/framework/autoproxy/target/AbstractBeanFactoryBasedTargetSourceCreator.html), where even if the subject is...arcane..., I'm presented with *everything* I need to know and with copious links to explore further, and everything here is usually 1:1 with the help my editor presents.

 The script:
 ```elisp